When Are Delaware LLC Taxes Due? (DE Franchise Tax Guide)

 All checks should be made payable to the Department of State and have the owner/member's name in which you are filing, the business name in which you are filing, and the file number.

 There are a lot of convenient ways to pay your franchise tax.
-One of those is through Web pay.
+One that we use mostly is Web Pay.
 You can go to their website and set up an account .

 Do I Need to Submit Anything Else With My Tax Payment?

-The Annual Report filing fee for this process is $50, and it should be submitted along with your State Franchise Tax payment.
+The Annual Report fee for this process is $50, and it should be submitted along with your State Franchise Tax payment.

 What Happens if I Don’t Pay My Delaware LLC Tax?

-If the LLC annual franchise tax remains unpaid after 12 months, an additional $500 will be imposed on September 1, and another additional fee of $200 will be imposed on November 1.
+If the LLC annual tax remains unpaid after 12 months, an additional $500 will be imposed on September 1, and another additional fee of $200 will be imposed on November 1.

 The Delaware Secretary has the power to dissolve an inactive LLC upon request of any interested party.

-Do LLC’s in Delaware Have to File an Annual Report?
+Do LLCs in Delaware Have to File an Annual Report?

-What Is the Annual Report Filing Fee?
+What Is the Delaware Annual Report Fee?

-Annual Report Filing Fee is the fee for filing Delaware LLC annual report.
+Annual Report Fee is the fee for filing Delaware LLC annual report.
 It includes sole or individual member Delaware franchise tax of $300, which has to be paid before November 1 every year, together with the Annual.

-Delaware Franchise Tax Division Contact Info
+What is the Delaware Franchise Tax Division Contact Info?